MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/paging-behaviors-and-ordering.md

 | Open      | Inactive   | Case-0047   |               |

-When generating page two of this query set, the cookie will have Case-0032 stored as the last record in the first page, so page two will pick up at the next record in the set after that record.
+When generating page two of this query set, the cookie will have Case-0032 stored as the last row in the first page, so page two will pick up at the next row in the set after that row.
 This will allow for more consistent results.

 ### Ordering suggestions